Free US Shipping on Most Orders Over $99 * - Learn More »

 Save up to 70% off popular gear!

-The Beginner's Guide to Wake Foiling
+The Hydrofoil Beginner's Guide to Wake Foiling

-The Beginner's Guide to Wake Foiling
+The Hydrofoil Beginner's Guide to Wake Foiling

 Wake foiling is one of the coolest water sports you can enjoy on your local lake or shore.
 Wake foil boards provide the sensation of flight and the freedom to glide across the water without a tow rope.
 How does it work?
 What gear do you need to get started?
 Here's your beginner guide to wake foiling.